galaxyproject/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.md

 >    - *"Select fastq dataset"*: `sweet-potato-illumina-reduced.fastq`
 >    - *"Set read groups information?"*: `Do not set`
->    - *"Select analysis mode"*: `Simple Illumina mode` {: .hands_on}
+>    - *"Select analysis mode"*: `Simple Illumina mode`
+>2. **Re-name output file**:
+>   - Re-name this file `illumina.bam`
+{: .hands_on}

-* This maps the short reads to the assembly, and creates an alignment file.
+Next, we will compare the short reads to the assembly, and create a polished (corrected) assembly file.
-* Re-name this file `illumina.bam`

 > ### {% icon hands_on %} Hands-on: Polish
 > 1. **pilon** {% icon tool %}: